Duration & Fees

 Meals and menus vary as food is purchased en-route and is subject to what is available seasonally in the areas travelled through.
-As the aim is to support the local communities along the way, fresh produce is mainly purchased directly from the local grower and sometimes has an organic appearance.
 The safari cooks are able to offer a wide variety of menus with the ingredients available, even if the produce on offer is not the same as that at home.
-Breakfast spread consists of bread (toast when time permits), spreads and cereals with a hot breakfast every few days.
+Breakfast spread consists of bread, spreads and cereals with a hot breakfast every few days.
 Lunches are mainly prepared en-route with a supply of "build your own" sandwich ingredients available.
-Dinners are cooked in the evenings on arrival at the campsite and a wide array of dinner menus is on offer during the safari including curries, stews, pastas, BBQs and even roasts.
+Dinners are cooked in the evenings on arrival at the campsite and a wide array of dinner menus is on offer during the safari including curries, stews, pastas and BBQs

 Transport on tour

-The overland vehicles are custom bult converted Mercedes Benz or MAN trucks that have seating space for all passengers and a storage area for luggage and all trip equipment.
+The overland vehicles are custom built converted trucks that have seating space for all passengers and a storage area for luggage and all trip equipment.
 The trucks seat between 27 - 30 passengers on the camping trips.
 Most seats are forward facing, although some models have a combination of forward, backward and some inward facing seats with tables.
 Vehicles have sliding glass windows and the seating area is raised giving great game viewing and photographic opportunities.
 Seats are cushioned and there is storage space for personal items such as cameras, snacks and day packs in the seating area.

 Participation on tour